openath/athlib/docs/source/vocab.rst

 :event: we use this to refer to something that takes place within a competition.
 If a group of people line up to run, jump or throw at the same time, we choose to call this an `event`.
 During a county championships, we might have an 800m race in many age groups for men and women.
 Each would be a distinct event, but they would all share an ``eventCode`` of ``800``

 :ageGroups: `Events` are frequenty broken down into `agegroups` both at the Junior level and the Masters level to enable more even competion.
 Different countries and even disciplices within a given country have different rules for defining agegroups.
 Here we will use the local nomenclature, the event will have a given 'discipline' and 'country' so the user can back out the rules that govern the event.
-An agegroup combned with the `sex` of the athletes often defines the `category` that an event falls into.
+An agegroup combined with the `sex` of the athletes often defines the `category` that an event falls into.